scoder/lupa/README.txt

 * Python compatible wrapper for Lua coroutines

-* proper encoding and decoding of strings (configurable, UTF-8 by default)
+* proper encoding and decoding of strings (configurable per runtime, UTF-8 by default)

 * frees the GIL and supports threading in separate runtimes when calling into Lua